dalibo/emaj/docs/en/contributing.rst

 The test scenarios
 ''''''''''''''''''

-The test system contains 4 scenarios:
+The test system contains 5 scenarios:

 * a full standart scenario,
 * the same scenario but installing the extension with the *emaj-devel.sql* script provided for cases when a *“CREATE EXTENSION emaj*” statement is not possible,
 * the same scenario but installing the extension from the previous version with an immediate upgrade into the current version,
-* a shorter scenario but with an upgrade into the current version while tables groups are in logging state.
+* a shorter scenario but with an upgrade from the previous extension version to the current one while tables groups are in logging state,
+* a similar scenario but with an upgrade from the oldest E-Maj version that is available for the oldest supported Postgres version.

 These scenarios call *psql* scripts, all located into the *test/sql* directory.
 The scripts chain E-Maj function calls in different contexts, and SQL statements to prepare or check the results.